 Let's Just be Friends

-Just because leads fit your negative personas doesn't mean you should be rude or not engage them at all.
+Just because leads fit your exclusionary personas doesn't mean you should be rude or not engage them at all.
 Even if they aren't suited for your business, they might know or work with people who are.
 Focus on attracting and engaging your buyer personas while still treating your exclusionary personas with respect.
 One way or another, it could pay off down the road.